diepnt90/Get-the-memory-dump-for-Azure-webapp-automatically/README.md

 # Get-the-memory-dump-for-Azure-webapp-automatically
-Get the memory dump for Azure webapp automatically
+Get the memory dump for Azure webapp automatically on all instances

 Create a Powershell file with the following content.
 ----------------------------------------------------